Animar123/Yash_BlueStampPorfolio/index.md

 ## Chalenges

-One of the biggest challenges was labeling images due to how time instesive it is.
-Additinolly making use that labels are correctly placed and that bounding boxes accuratly fit the phone proves quite tedious.
+One of the biggest challenges was labeling images due to how time intensive it is.
+Additionally making use that labels are correctly placed and that bounding boxes accurately fit the phone proves quite tedious.
 Another challenge that I faced was finding enough images that met my requirements.
 I needed images of phones back side, since I did not want the model to be able to recognize phones from the front.
-Finding enough images to be able to train the model proved difficult becasue models need a large amount of images in order to be trained.
-To solve this problem I utilzies augmentation to provide similar images to the ones that I found this time to meet the required picutre threshold to run the training model.
+Finding enough images to be able to train the model proved difficult because models need a large amount of images in order to be trained.
+To solve this problem I utilize augmentation to provide similar images to the ones that I found this time to meet the required picture threshold to run the training model.

 Another thing that was difficult was training the model myself.
-Orginially, I watned to train the model using a raspberry PI.
-This would not work for a variety of reasons, for one the raspberry PI does not have a GPU which is required to train a model using YOLOv5, and two the raspberry PI does not have enough proccesing power to be able to train it using CPU power.
+Originally, I wanted to train the model using a raspberry PI.
+This would not work for a variety of reasons, for one the raspberry PI does not have a GPU which is required to train a model using YOLOv5, and two the raspberry PI does not have enough processing power to be able to train it using CPU power.
 As a result, I used google colabs and accessed a free GPU to train the models.

 ## Next Steps

 The next step is to make the computer vision a real time tracking model on a raspberry PI.
-Given the PI's limited processesing power, I think it would be quite impressive to make the PI accuratly track objects with out any lag.
+Given the PI's limited processing power, I think it would be quite impressive to make the PI accurately track objects without any lag.

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z9y6cRenPV8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My project, Raspberry Pi Object Dection through machine learning, utilizes tensorflow and YOLOv5 API in order to detect objects.
-My first milestone was installing OpenCV, TensorFlow, and other nessesary libraries onto the raspberry PI.
-To access the webcamera(), I use openCV in order to take pictures/videos and store them on the raspberry Pi.
+My project, Raspberry Pi Object Detection through machine learning, utilizes tensorflow and YOLOv5 API in order to detect objects.
+My first milestone was installing OpenCV, TensorFlow, and other necessary libraries onto the raspberry PI.
+To access the web camera, I use openCV in order to take pictures/videos and store them on the Raspberry Pi.
 I then utilize tensorflow and the YOLOv5 model in order to recognize objects.
-I then wrote my own code in the detect.py program order for the raspberry PI to take a picture and then automatically analize it utilizing the model and display the result.
+I then wrote my own code in the detect.py program order for the raspberry PI to take a picture and then automatically analyze it utilizing the model and display the result.

 ## Nessesary equipment:
 * Computer